Dreamed 1971/10/9 by Wayan, age 17

 Midnight.
 An enemy squad chases me.
 Trapped in a dead-end alley, I commit an act of desperation--transform myself into a gigantic owl.

-Don't want to.
-Owlness may be irrevocable.
+I don't want to; owlness may be irrevocable.
 But it was owl or die.

 I fly over town to the enemy headquarters--City Hall.
 Inside the dome, I swoop on their commanders.
 Guards open fire; I set off a brilliant flare that dazzles the gunners, but there are just too many of them.
 I take multiple wounds but still stay aloft.
-Catch, claw, lift and drop a few, but I can't reach their leader.
+Catch, claw, lift and drop a few, but I can't snatch their leader; too well defended.

-At last a team manages to turn an anti-aircraft gun around and fires at me inside the dome.
-I fall dead to the rotunda floor.
+At last a team manages to turn an anti-aircraft gun around, and fires at me inside the dome.
+Chunks of ceiling fall on their own heads, but it works: I fall dead to the rotunda floor.

 As a ghost, I observe my owlish body baffle the enemy's medics.
 Not just that I'm a huge owl-person; that I took 32 bullets and an anti-aircraft round!
 Owls are tough, but that tough?